2024 D&D Rogue Revisited

 1st Level: Thieves' Cant

 You know Thieves’ Cant, the flash cloves wit since kiddies (the secret language that rogues learn early into their practice).
 Canting is not a true language with grammatical rules or set dictionaries.
-Rather, it is a way to disguise a conversation using slang, allusions, euphemisms, portmanteaus, homophones, puns, gestures, and other clever linguistic means.
+Rather, it is a way to conceal a conversation using slang, allusions, euphemisms, puns, portmanteaus, gestures, and other clever linguistic means.
+Thus, magic that reveals literal interpretations, such as the Comprehend Languages spell, not only fail to translate the cant’s true meaning, but might even obscure it further.

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves' guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.